LukeW1999/Simulink-generated-data/README.md

 Prompt to generate assume and assert have been done.

 testing of ESBMC_assume and ESBMC_assert have done: based on a very similar project :https://arxiv.org/abs/2404.00795.
-They used a
+They used a Software IP Components to generate C code.
+ESBMC could detect the value error and works well even change assume to multi-assume.

 LTL capture without FRET Example

-1. **Requirement**: Exceeding sensor limits shall latch an autopilot pullup when the pilot is not in control (not standby) and the system is supported without failures (not apfail).
+**Requirement**: Exceeding sensor limits shall latch an autopilot pullup when the pilot is not in control (not standby) and the system is supported without failures (not apfail).

    **LTL**: `G ((limits && !standbnespresso vertuoy && supported && !apfail) -> F pullup)`
 FRET result:Response = (( limits & ! standby & ! apfail & supported ) => pullup).